DragonBlame/tpf-dragons-edition/WABBAJACK.md

 And that's it!
 You are ready for the action.

 If you have any questions following these instructions, something doesn't allow you to finish the setup (but before that you have actually checked you have all the requirements for the fork) or if you find a typo or any other mistake in the documentation, feel free to report in [TPF Discord server](https://discord.gg/m5kMrnHpwm)'s _#tpf-de-wabbajack-support_ channel.
-To get to the channel, simply find _#role-settings_ channel and tick my role at the end, new channels then will appear in the server's list.
+> To get to the channel, simply find _#role-settings_ channel in the server and tick my role at the end, new channels then will appear in the server's list.
 If you have experienced a bug during your walkthrough, jump in [*Reporting Bugs*](BUGS.md) section first.

 If you want to learn more about what the modpack offers and what actually many of the mods do, check my [gameplay guide](GAMEPLAY.md).